 The financial statements have been prepared on a going concern basis.
-At 31 December 2022 the Company had a redemption queue of €227m (2021: €3m).
-These redemptions will be funded in 2023 and 2024 by new subscriptions where available and by the continuation of the existing orderly disposal programme of assets.
-At the date of signing of these financial statements, €60m of disposals were completed which will be used to fund the redemptions.
+At the date of signing these accounts the Company had a redemption queue of €190m (2022: €227m).
+These redemptions will be funded in 2024 and 2025 by the continuation of the existing orderly disposal programme of assets.
 The Directors have carried out a detailed going concern assessment and have outlined the redemption process in note 2 to the financial statements.
 The Directors believe it continues to be appropriate to adopt the going concern basis in preparing the financial statements.